Moosa-Q/Deep-Research/README.md

 - OpenAI API Key --> This is not free but it costs significantly less than paying for the plus or pro plan for chatgpt.
 [Click here](https://platform.openai.com/)

 ## Installation
+Enter your API Keys into the .env file

 Before you start, there are 2 files that you can run **app.py** or **main.py**. **main.py** is deep research in the command line with some interesting colors showing the different agents being used and the entire streamlined processes.
 But **app.py** is the same deep research but with a streamlit GUI.
 #### Windows